 “Lorch is the furthest village in the area, 16km from Rudesheim, more Mittelrhein than Rheingau.
 It’s on it’s own, a little fairy-tale area with castles.
 Everything is remote and calm, but that focusses you when you’re there.
 We took over 7.5ha of vineyards in 2019, from a family where the next generation didn’t want to continue winemaking.
 It’s a once in a generation opportunity [to purchase new vineyards] so you say yes!

-“The vineyards are on steep slopes, work intense but beautiful, spread across five different sites.
+“The vineyards are on steep slopes spread across five different sites, they’re intense to work but beautiful.
 Three are going into a new Village Riesling, and we do one Grand Cru.
 [We have a limited quantity of Lorch Pfaffenwies Grand Cru available] We’re still trying to understand the new area and how we bring this particular unique terroir into the bottle in the best way.
 It’s different to Rudesheim, in a segment where the river curves again, so the vineyards are south-east facing which prolongs the nights.
 This is especially interesting during harvest, as we keep a higher acidity level and the ripening is stretched out a little bit longer.
 But then we also have very intense afternoon sun which brings a lot of fruit intensity and flavour ripeness into the grapes.

 A sense of place